pymc-devs/pymc-examples/examples/howto/data_container.myst.md

 +++

-### Using MutabelData container variables to fit the same model to several datasets
+### Using MutableData container variables to fit the same model to several datasets

 We can use `MutableData` container variables in PyMC to fit the same model to several datasets without the need to recreate the model each time (which can be time consuming if the number of datasets is large):